noahvogt/slidegen/README.md

 - add tests
 - use smarter multi slide splitter algorithm: either by pattern recognition like line matching or rhymes of the last word or by incorporating some sort of sub-song-structures in the body.
 - add warnings that indicate potential problems with rclone syncing
+- use obs websocket connection, cleaner that transition hotkeys
+- add (semantic) versioning, maybe even display on program run as text

 ## Licensing